henrydate/CoinbaseCaseStudy/README.md

 ![Image](coinbase.jpg)

-## Alternative Finance - Cryptocurrency
+## Alternative Finance - Cryptocurrency / Payment Services

 * When was the company incorporated?